-demonstrate the topics of automotive technology among their duties.
+A cooperative work experience of paid full-time employment with a General Motors dealership.
+Students perform tasks that demonstrate the topics of automotive technology among their duties.
 Students must purchase some hand tools at or before this time.
-Prerequisite: AGM 203, 207, and 255 with grades of C or higher.
+Prerequisite: AGM 203, 207, and 255.